danosaure/sample-sms/README.md

   model.
 - One log server to keep trace of all events.
 - One in-memory DB to keep track of states.

+## Usage

+### Installation

+    npm ci

+### Build

+    npm run build

+### Testing

+Testing is ran during `npm run build`.

+We can run all the test suite with: `npm test`.

+If you are in development, you can also run `npm run test:watch` for tests to run every time a file is saved.

+### Execution

+Each should be run in a different terminal.
+This would somewhat simulate the distributed nature of the services.
+They are using the same code base, but we can assume they are in their own micro-service setup.

+#### Registry

+    npm run registry

+It would default to run on `http://localhost:9000`.
+It can be configured to run on another port, but you would have to pass the variable to all the following process too:

+    REGISTRY_PORT=10000 npm run registry